 Given the unprecedented impact of the coronavirus (COVID-19), Serpent Mound State Memorial has made the decision to postpone The Summer Solstice Celebration which was scheduled for Saturday, June 20th, 2020.
 Decisions on future events taking place at Serpent Mound State Memorial for the 2020 season will be announced closer to those event dates.

 at Serpent Mound

 $8.00 parking fee, Park closes at 10 pm

-Bring a blanket or folding chairs to sit upon for dinner and to watch the setting sun.
+Bring a blanket or folding chairs for dinner and to watch the setting sun.

 Through the Eyes of the Ancients

 In many ancient cultures around the world, people sought to align their daily earthly lives with the grand impersonal rhythms of the cosmos, as revealed in the night sky.
 The two celestial events that most closely align with the earth’s seasonal cycles are the summer solstice and the winter solstice – the summer solstice being the time of the year when the cold has the least power over our lives, and light reigns over darkness.
 Our universe has lost neither scale nor grandeur during the years of scientific inquiry that now separate us from the Serpent’s original architects.
 The summer solstice celebration at Serpent Mound is an opportunity to anchor our personal connection to the peoples of our past, and the infinity and majesty of our ever mysterious universe.